NationalSecurityAgency/datawave-muchos/README.md

    * Most of the variables you'll care about are here: [ansible/roles/common/defaults/main.yml](ansible/roles/common/defaults/main.yml)

-   * Often, you'll find it convenient to override variables from the command line via Ansible's `-e / --extra-vars` option, as demonstrated below in [post-deployment/force redeploy](#force-redeploy)
+   * You may find it convenient to override variables from the command line via Ansible's `-e / --extra-vars` option, as demonstrated below in [post-deployment/force redeploy](#force-redeploy).
+(In Ansible, command line overrides receive the highest possible precedence)

 **5. Lastly, build/deploy DataWave with the [datawave.yml](ansible/datawave.yml) playbook**
    ```bash